curt-hash/mkvbot/README.md

 1. Identify and rip the best title
 1. Eject the disc

-`mkvbot` is not fancy.
-If you want fancy, maybe check out a project like [automatic-ripping-machine](https://github.com/automatic-ripping-machine/automatic-ripping-machine).
+`mkvbot` has limited functionality and is not fully automated.
+That might work for you.
+It works for me.
+If you are looking for something more complex, maybe check out a project like [automatic-ripping-machine](https://github.com/automatic-ripping-machine/automatic-ripping-machine).

 `mkvbot` is designed to be lightweight and portable.
 It is a single executable